 4. Add the chopped vegetables and salt, sugar/crushed jaggery, red chilli powder (if using) and turmeric powder to taste.
 Mix well and let it cook for a few minutes.

-5. Close the pressure cooker after adding the required amount of water, as per your preference.
-Give it about 4 whistles.
+5. Close the pressure cooker after adding 2 cups of water, from the sides.
+Give it 4 whistles.
 (I add just enough water for the vegetables to cook, as I do not like the curry too watery.)

 6. Once the steam escapes and you are able to open the pressure cooker, add the lemon juice and muthiya to the vegetables.
 Mix well.
 Garnish with finely chopped, fresh coriander and dessicated coconut if you want to.